BlanchettWA/LogFormatter/readme.md

 On linux, this is ``python3 formatter.py``

-On Windows, open through IDLE or add python to the path, then run with ''python formatter.py''
+On Windows, open through IDLE or add python to the path, then run with ``python formatter.py``

 Mac is similiar to Linux I believe, feel free to test and correct.